thirdman/obp/src/shared/components/Column/docs.md

 *****title*****

 Utility layout Column Component. use in conjunction with row.
-By default it will fill up all available space (ie 12/12 columns)
+By default it will fill up all available space (ie 12/12 columns).*NOTE* until I figure out the bug in webpack/scss/react/jsx/modules, every width perentage will be of 12.

 #### props